 - Small classes (i.e., fewer than 15 students) often receive more favorable ratings than larger classes, probably because they tend to provide a more effective learning environment (see comparative data).

-- Basic courses required by the college tend to receive somewhat lower ratings than courses within a student's major or minor, or elective courses.
+- Basic courses required by the college tend to receive somewhat lower ratings than courses within a student's major, minor or elective courses.

 - Ratings may differ across the various subject fields of a course, with humanities courses generally receiving higher ratings and natural science/mathematics courses receiving lower ratings.
 The comparative data booklets can be used to reference score information for more than 70 different subject fields.

 - Gender influences (either instructor or student gender) on SIR II survey ratings by students are typically fairly small.
 Read SIR II research on how gender bias may affect survey results.

 - Expectations of course grades do not affect student ratings, contrary to what many instructors believe.

 - Other variables that show minimal differences in the comparative data include ratings according to faculty status (part-time vs. full-time) and course type (lecture vs. lecture-discussion).

 For more information about rating influencers, visit the Research section of this website.